 Other

 The “other” segment is used for the rest of the guests.
-They are lumped together and could be military, government and complimentary rooms, employee or other industry rates.
+They are lumped together and could be military, government and complimentary rooms, employee or other industry segments.

 6 steps to implement guest segmentation at your hotel